 And then there are the days when you just want your curls off your neck (hey, summer heat!).
-To start, define your curls with the some mousse, then tie your hair back into a French twist, bun or ponytail.
+To start, define your curls with some mousse, then tie your hair back into a French twist, bun or ponytail.
 Let your curly bangs hang loose as they lightly frame your face.

 8. Short Curly Hair and Bangs